 In addition to an increased professional network, earning a master’s could allow you to take on projects you ordinarily wouldn’t, especially if your workplace is open to collaboration between departments.
 Some master’s programs will work with you to fulfill any internship requirements that might exist while on-the-job, so be on the lookout for ways you can align practical experience with your career goals.

 Many master’s programs offer business challenges, hackathons, or other types of competitions that will challenge your quantitative skills in addition to your presentation skills.
 Not only do these teams go all-out in competitions together, but they often become lifelong friends and great networking contacts.

-Okay, real talk: tuition reimbursement in and of itself is not a good reason to pursue a master’s degree.
+Keeping it 100: Tuition reimbursement alone is not a good reason to pursue a master’s degree.

 But, if getting a master’s aligns with your career goals and you have calculated your return-on-investment, tuition reimbursement can be extremely helpful.
 It’s always a good idea to research what your workplace’s policies are around professional development and graduate education.
 Keeping your team and your manager in the loop is wise so that you have a clear understanding of what the expectations are.

 Pursuing your master’s degree is a formational experience.
 This is a commitment you’re making to yourself, and for some people, it might even feel like self-care.
 You will have moments when you’re well outside of your comfort zone for the sake of personal growth and challenge.
 While you’re sharpening your vocation, your time in a master’s program could open your eyes to the ways you can better serve your community.